The pandemic has made a lot of people take a second look at their lives, including when (and how) they plan on transitioning their business.

 A typical business sale requires hundreds of hours of due diligence, preparation, information assembly, technical analysis and negotiation.
 With a team often working full-time, and usually in confidence while the business runs regular day-to-day operations, a business advisor is extremely valuable during the sale of a business.

-Not only does it make dealing with the major details easier, it also allows you to have peace of mind in knowing your advisor will work nothing short of a miracle to ensure they find the best buyer for your business.
+Not only does it make dealing with the major details easier, but it also allows you to have peace of mind in knowing your advisor will work nothing short of a miracle to ensure they find the best buyer for your business.